-Table 8: Evaluation of vocabulary size on PRID 450Sdataset.
+Table 8: Evaluation of vocabulary size on PRID 450S dataset.
 Rank 1 is shown.

-similar images (sorted from left to right) coming from the Gallery are shown.
-A red rectangular box is used to highlight the correct match.
+ages (sorted from left to right) coming from the Gallery are shown.
+The red rectangular box indicates the correct match.
 If there is no red rectangular box, it means that the correct match is not among the top 10 results.
-We can find that if the illumination is not severe or there are not serious background interference, it seems easier to find the 'right' person.
+We can find that if the illumination is not severe or there is not serious background interference, it seems easier to find the 'right' person.
 However, in the condition that the appearance in one camera is different with that in the other camera, caused by illumination, different viewpoints or background interference, the appearance based method will fail.
 Actually, it is difficult even for human being to match them.